crypto-js vs crypto-browserify

 • crypto-js:

-Choose crypto-js if you are looking for a lightweight library focused on providing a variety of cryptographic algorithms, such as AES, SHA, and HMAC.
-It is ideal for projects that require simple and efficient encryption and hashing without the need for extensive Node.js compatibility.
+Choose crypto-js if you need a lightweight library focused on providing a wide range of cryptographic algorithms with a simple API.
+It is particularly useful for applications that require fast and efficient hashing, encryption, and HMAC functions without the overhead of a large library.

 • crypto-browserify: